- Current Prices:$35,000 to $175,000

 - Lot Sizes:less than 1/8 - 1acres

-Houston Gardens offers a wide array of housing designs suitable for any buyer.
+The community of Houston Gardens consists of home designs and prices that accommodate a range of price points.
 Most common in this neighborhood are single-family homes.
 Property taxes for the year range from as low as $344 to as high as $4,328.

 Around Houston Gardens